Kristina01111000/typetester/README.md

 test typing speed

-connect javascript to index class/id: -> has issues with the connections not working/ not working correctly None of the js is working right now, currently trying to fix timer
+connect javascript to index class/id: -> has issues with the connections not working/ not working correctly

+None of the js is working right now, currently trying to fix timer

+the event listeners are not connecting -> null for some reason

 -  text box change color when mismatched
 -  reset button